The first shootout of Olympic hockey competition at the 2026 Milan Cortina Winter Games certainly did not disappoint.

 The women's Group A matchup between Czechia and Switzerland at the Santagiulia Ice Hockey Arena ended regulation in a 3-3 tie, went to overtime and then culminated in an eight-frame penalty shootout which Switzerland survived triumphantly.

-Czechia's Kristyna Kaltounkov got on the board first just a minute and a half into regulation.
+Czechia's Kristyna Kaltounkov got on the board first, just a minute and a half into regulation.
 It was the team's second goal of the tournament after losing to Team USA on Thursday 5-1.

-Six minutes later Laura Zimmermann answered with an unassisted goal to tie the game up at one a piece.
+Six minutes later, Laura Zimmermann answered with an unassisted goal to tie the game up at one apiece.

 Overtime was scoreless and deadlocked between the two teams and resulted in a thrilling first shootout of the Olympic hockey tournament.

-The Japanese women snagged the 3-2 win in the country's first women's hockey game of the tournament.
+Earlier in the day, France played Japan at the Milano Rho Ice Hockey Arena, and the Japanese women snagged the 3-2 win in the country's first women's hockey game of the tournament.

-Forward Akane Shiga dropped the puck back to her teammate Rui Ukita who came off Japan's bench with excellent timing, drove to the goal and fired away.
+Forward Akane Shiga dropped the puck back to her teammate Rui Ukita, who came off Japan's bench with excellent timing, drove to the goal and fired away.
 The lefty pocketed the puck in the top left corner to give Japan a 1-0 lead.

 France answered with 17.7 seconds to go in the 2nd period when Lore Baudrit scored off a rebound that appeared to also bounce off a defender before landing in the back of the net to tie the game 1-1.